gowriaddepalli/Newssite_DataAnalysis_and_Visualization/README.md

 4. The same is for timezones.txt that contains a list of timezones to be fetched and is extensible as per need.
 5. newsdata.csv is the file containing the processed and structured data extracted using beautifulSoup from the news websites.
 6. You can view the visualizations in the IPython notebook itself.
+7. The dates from which the data can be filtered are configured.
+The gap kept in the configurable default date is 7 days.

 ## Assumptions:
 1. The data quality could be improved more with various filters and edge cases.
 Limitations of data quality do exists.